dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 sudo ./setup.sh
 ```

+Keep in mind that all source files must be accessible while installing!

 ## Customize the fan speed policy

 The fan speed policy is defined by values assigned to the array variable `temps` at line 4 in a fan config file.
 The default fan speed policy looks like this: